-- The petition one part of larger efforts by companies to gain access to biotech while under certification - The stigma, poor reputation of GMOs to many in public a key barrier - Is this a good model for scientific advocacy for primacy of science in business and policy decisions ? - What else or what next? - What can China and Chinese scientists do?
+- The petition one part of larger efforts by companies to gain access to biotech while under certification - The stigma, poor reputation of GMO crops and foods to many in public a key barrier to a policy change - Is this a good model for scientific advocacy for primacy of science in business and policy decisions ? - What else or what next? - What can China and Chinese scientists do?